sys0dm1n/ansible-ubuntu-desktop/README.md

 #  Ansible Ubuntu setup
-Ansible roles to setup Ubuntu desktop.
-This playbook is focused on quickly deploying a "ready to use" Ubuntu Desktop.
+- Ansible roles to setup Ubuntu desktop.
+- This playbook is focused on quickly deploying a "ready to use" Ubuntu Desktop.

 ## Requirements
 - Git
 - Ansible 2+ (automatically installed from [Ansible offical PPA](https://launchpad.net/~ansible/+archive/ubuntu/ansible) with the provided install.sh script)

+---

 ## Installation

+### 1. Install Git and Ansible
 First, you need to install Git and Ansible :
 ```
 $ sudo apt-get install git